battle-tactics-strategies

 Structure of the Manipular Legion

 A standard consular army in the mid-Republic consisted of two legions, each numbering about 4,200 to 5,000 men.
-A legion was divided into three lines based on age and experience.
+The legion was divided into three lines based on age, experience, and wealth.
 The youngest and least experienced soldiers formed the first line, the hastati.
 Behind them stood the more seasoned principes.
 The veteran triarii formed the third line, often held back as a reserve.
 Each of these lines was composed of maniples.

-A typical maniple had a strength of 120 men during the early manipular period, though numbers varied.
+A typical maniple in the early manipular period had a strength of about 120 men, though numbers varied depending on losses and recruitment.
 The maniple itself was subdivided into two centuries of 60 men each, commanded by a centurion and his optio (deputy).
 This structure allowed for decentralized command.
-Centurions could make tactical decisions on the spot, while still following the broader plan of the legion commander.
-The gaps between maniples—approximately the width of a maniple itself—were a deliberate feature, not a weakness.
+Centurions could make tactical decisions on the spot—adjusting formation depth, ordering a charge, or pulling back—while still following the broader plan of the legion commander.
+The gaps between maniples, approximately the width of a maniple itself, were a deliberate feature, not a weakness.
 They provided lanes for skirmishers to retreat through, allowed the second and third lines to advance, and prevented the enemy from rolling up the entire line if one part broke.
+This checkerboard formation, known as the quincunx, was the hallmark of manipular deployment.

 The Three Lines in Detail